siigscorvi/nvim/README.md

 - [x] init.lua for basic nvim options
 - [x] keymaps.lua for my keymaps as well as plugin specific keys, which otherwise wouldn't need a file
 - [x] gruvbox colorscheme
+- [x] treesitter for all supported use cases
 - [ ] git integration

 easy file navigation and manipulation